-The most immediate disruption facing Australian businesses is the termination of the ISDN network, which is due to be completely decommissioned in Australia by 2022, with disconnections starting as early as 30 September 2019.
+The most immediate disruption facing Australian businesses is the termination of the ISDN network, which is due to be completely decommissioned in Australia by 2022.

 The technologies and platforms supporting ISDN are nearing the end of their lifetime and technologies like business voice will soon be the industry standard.

 Business voice uses broadband connectivity to deliver more superior and reliable telecommunications solutions, and allows you to seamlessly make the switch from old to new technology while keeping your existing numbers.